PrintHelloWorld/PolygonRenderer/README.md

 # PolygonRenderer

-A Java 3D rendering pipeline to render polygons to an image using a Z-Buffer and Phong shading
+A Java 3D rendering pipeline to render polygons to an image using a Z-Buffer and Gouraud shading